elBukkit/MagicPlugin/Magic/MIGRATION.md

 # 8.0

+ - If you would like to upgrade, but keep things mostly the same as in previous versions of Magic, add `example: 7` to your plugins/Magic/config.yml file.

+ - Default survival crafting recipes changed dramatically

  - There is a new resource pack structure that uses custom model data instead of damage values.
    - If you need to use a resource pack with damage values but are using the builtin configs, you can add `legacy_icons_enabled: true` to your config.yml